-- Do weight-bearing exercise such as walking, tai chi, dancing and weight training.
+- Do weight-bearing exercise such as brisk walking, tai chi, dancing and weight training.

 - Do aerobic activity two or three times a week.

-- Undertake strength training once or twice weekly.
+- Undertake strength (resistance) training once or twice weekly.

 - Include flexibility exercises or stretching in your routine.

-Weight-bearing exercise refers to any exercises performed on your feet.
+Weight-bearing exercise refers to any exercises where your feet and legs bear your body weight.
 Examples include walking, running, tennis and dancing.

-Studies to evaluate the effects of exercises such as walking have shown a drastic improvement in bone mass only when this activity is performed at high intensity (for example, walking at a fast pace or jogging).
+Studies to evaluate the effects of weight-bearing exercises show a drastic improvement in bone mass when this activity is performed at high intensity (for example, walking at a fast pace or jogging).

-Resistance training helps build muscle mass and places a load (force) on the involved limb bones.
-It also includes exercises that use your own body weight as the load, such as push-ups where the load is placed through the arms and shoulders.
+Resistance training helps build muscle mass and places a load (force) on the bones of the involved limbs.
+It also includes exercises that use your own body weight as the load, such as push-ups, where the load is placed through the arms and shoulders.

-To avoid injury, only perform these exercises under the supervision of an accredited trainer, exercise physiologist or physiotherapist.
+To avoid injury, get direction and advice from an accredited trainer, exercise physiologist or physiotherapist.

 Treatment for osteoporosis

 Each type of medical treatment for osteoporosis has associated benefits and risks.
-These need to be discussed with your doctor prior to commencing treatment.
-Your choice of treatment needs to be made after carefully considering your age, other health issues and your risk factors for fracture.
+Discuss these with your doctor prior to choosing and commencing treatment.
+Your doctor will recommend treatment choices based on your age, health and risk factors for fracture.

 Medical treatments for osteoporosis include: